tomcritchlow/tomcritchlow.github.io/_posts/2019-01-22-weird-work.md

 *What advice would you give to an independent consultant looking to do more "weird" or non-traditional work - for example the philosopher-in-residence work you did for A16Z and the original Breaking Smart?
 Thanks!*

-(for those not familiar with Breaking Smart, it is a meditation and modernization of the adage "software is eating the world" from Venkatesh but sprung out of a year long "philosopher in residence" program with Andreessen Horowitz: "In 2014, a few of us invited Venkatesh Rao to spend the year at Andreessen Horowitz as a consultant to explore the nature of such historic tech transformations.
-In particular, we set out to answer the question: Between both the breathless and despairing extremes of viewing the future, could an intellectually rigorous case be made for pragmatic optimism?")
+(for those not familiar with Breaking Smart, it is a meditation and modernization of the adage "software is eating the world" from Venkatesh but sprung out of a year long "philosopher in residence" program with Andreessen Horowitz.
+From Marc Andreessen: *In 2014, a few of us invited Venkatesh Rao to spend the year at Andreessen Horowitz as a consultant to explore the nature of such historic tech transformations.
+In particular, we set out to answer the question: Between both the breathless and despairing extremes of viewing the future, could an intellectually rigorous case be made for pragmatic optimism?"* It's remained one of my aspirational concepts - how to do less conventional work as a consultant.)

+Venkatesh responds (bolding mine):

 > I think you just have to do whatever most energizes you and produces a lot of output, and let the work/opportunities find you.
 I have never gotten an enjoyable weird gig out of going fishing myself.
 You choose boring, normal work, but interesting, weird work chooses you.